 Oats produced under a gluten-free purity protocol: Listing of suppliers and manufacturers

-UPDATE FEBRUARY 18, 2022: All suppliers of purity protocol oats and manufacturers/brands using purity protocol oats in this listing have updated their information.
+UPDATED OCTOBER 21, 2022: All suppliers of single ingredient purity protocol oats and manufacturers/brands using purity protocol oats in their single ingredient oat products in this listing have updated their information.
+Please keep in mind that there is no standardized definition for purity protocol oats.
 Please read the purity protocols for all suppliers.
-There is no standardized definition for purity protocol oats.

 Inclusion in this listing does not constitute endorsement from Gluten Free Watchdog.
-Information has been provided by the manufacturer.
-Gluten Free Watchdog has not necessarily tested the products listed here for gluten contamination.
+Information has been provided by the suppliers and manufacturers.
+Gluten Free Watchdog has not necessarily tested the products listed here for gluten cross contact.

-This listing is provided as a convenience to those consumers who wish to purchase oats from suppliers/manufacturers who source oats grown under a gluten-free purity protocol.
+This listing is provided as a convenience to those consumers who wish to purchase single ingredient oat products from suppliers/manufacturers who source oats grown under a gluten-free purity protocol.
 Please contact the manufacturers directly to ask about their finished product testing protocols and their handling procedures for purity protocol oats (e.g., steps taken to prevent cross-contact with wheat, barley, and rye once in the hands of the manufacturer).

 SUPPLIERS: If you would like to be included in this listing, please send an email to: (info@glutenfreewatchdog.org).
 To be included in the listing your email must: